I don’t know about you but when I think of pirates, Disney’s Pirates of the Caribbean movie franchise is what immediately pops into my head.

 Our Flag Means Death, HBO Max (TBA)

-The last show on our list, Our Flag Means Death, has yet to premiere as it was just given a series order by HBO Max this past September 2020.
+The last show on our list, Our Flag Means Death, has yet to premiere as it was given a series order by HBO Max in September of 2020.

 Oscar-winner Taika Waititi is set to executive produce and direct the pilot for this pirate show, so I’m extremely excited for this series as a big fan of Waititi’s previous works!